dotnetrdf/docs/src/latest/docs/user_guide/Handlers-API.md

 # Sample Usages

-You can see a basic example of using the API on the [[Reading RDF|Reading-RDF]] page
+You can see a basic example of using the API on the [Reading RDF](../tutorial/Reading-RDF.md) page

 ## Using the WriteThroughHandler

-The [WriteThroughHandler](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Parsing_Handlers_WriteThroughHandler.htm) is a powerful `IRdfHandler` implementation that takes in Triples/Quads and outputs them to an arbitrary `TextWriter` using an `ITripleFormatter` of your choice.
+The [`WriteThroughHandler`](xref:VDS.RDF.Parsing.Handlers.WriteThroughHandler) is a powerful `IRdfHandler` implementation that takes in Triples/Quads and outputs them to an arbitrary `TextWriter` using an `ITripleFormatter` of your choice.

 This allows you to perform fast data conversion between different formats, please be aware that depending on the format the data compression will be far poorer than that produced by loading the data into memory and then writing it out with an `IRdfWriter`.